Skip to content

 • (h) average proportion of confirmation payments of the total payments

-• (d) average duration of package travel in days
+• (d) weighted average duration of package travel in days

 The above values are determined for the preceding and current year of operation.